Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Introduction

 Diaspora is run on a network of connected servers, or "pods."
 This document describes the technical instructions on how to set up a new pod in the network.
-To join Diaspora, you do not need to set up your own pod--you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
+To join Diaspora, you do not need to set up your own pod -- you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
 The pod you join could be one run by a friend, your university, or the official pod, run by the project’s founders, at [joindiaspora.com](http://joindiaspora.com).
 All of the Diaspora pods communicate and make up the Diaspora Network.

 ## Notice

+0. If you run into problems, please visit us in irc, on freenode, in #diaspora.

-We currently run Diaspora with the "[thin](http://code.macournoyer.com/thin/)" software package as our webserver, behind [nginx](http://wiki.nginx.org/Main).
-Diaspora uses an asynchronous [EventMachine](http://rubyeventmachine.com/) queue inside the appserver to send messages between seeds.
-If you use mod_rails, mongrel, or another non-eventmachine based application server, federation may not work.
+1. We currently run Diaspora with [thin](http://code.macournoyer.com/thin/) as our application server, behind [nginx](http://wiki.nginx.org/Main) as our web server.
+You can use mod_rails, mongrel, or another application server, and apache or another web server, but we may not have the expertise to help you set it up.

-If you don't like thin, you can always try [Rainbows!](http://rainbows.rubyforge.org/) We will try to fully support more webservers later, but that is what works for now.

-These instructions are for machines running [Ubuntu](http://www.ubuntu.com/), [Debian](http://www.debian.org/), [Fedora](http://www.fedoraproject.org) or [Mac OS X](http://www.apple.com/macosx/).
-We are developing Diaspora for the latest and greatest browsers, so please update your Firefox, Chrome or Safari to the latest and greatest.
+2. These instructions are for machines running [Ubuntu](http://www.ubuntu.com/), [Debian](http://www.debian.org/),

-In this document the **Debian** version used is Lenny 5.0 and **Ubuntu** 10.04 or 10.10
+[Fedora](http://www.fedoraproject.org) or [Mac OS X](http://www.apple.com/macosx/).
+In this document the **Debian** version used is Lenny 5.0 and **Ubuntu** 10.04 or 10.10.
+Diaspora does not currently install on Windows, though we are working on it.

+3. We are developing Diaspora for the latest and greatest browsers, so please update your Firefox, Chrome or Safari to the newest version.
+We do not currently support any version of Internet Explorer, though support is planned in the future.

 ## Preparing your system